zzxwill/odps/intl.en-US/User Guide/SQL/DDL SQL/Table Operations.md

 **Note:**

--   Rename operation is to update the table name, but not to modify the data in table.
+-   Rename operation is used to update the table name only and not the data in the table.
--   If the table which has the same name with new\_table\_name has already existed, error may occur.
+-   If the new\_table\_name is duplicated an error may occur.
 -   If the table table\_name does not exist, error may occur.

 **For example:**